N8sGit/nn_tracing/README.md

 While ChatGPT has a share conversation feature, I was getting this error "Sharing conversations with images or audio is not yet supported", and so to share the whole chat I would have to go through a lengthier process of exporting my entire chat history, sorting through a big JSON object of the conversations, finding that session and making it presentable with all its markdown and structure.

 Since this involves having to download my my entire conversational history from OpenAI and working through it it's not a competely trivial task.
 However I do plan on sharing the convo at some point.
 Both for the sake of academic transparency but also because I think it is an interesting document.
-If you are intrested in this project and AI, I recommend  browsing this chat history when I do get it up as it is a good demonstration of how AI and software developers can fruitfully collaborate.
+If you are interested in this project and AI, I recommend  browsing this chat history when I do get it up as it is a good demonstration of how AI and software developers can fruitfully collaborate.
 The developer specifies the overall structure and plan, makes high level organizational decisions, provides feedback and critique, verbally specifies requirements, and makes certain creative or targeted code changes, and meanwhile the AI does a lot of the heavy lifting, initial drafting, prototyping, and boilerplating, while also occasionally providing genuinely valuable feedback and conceptual recommendations.

 When you look at this chat, it becomes clear when the AI reaches its limit and by comparing the code it generates to this codebase you can see where the two depart.
 Without using AI generated code this project would have probably taken me 3-6 months to do completely manually.
 It's amazing how quickly it allowed me to bootstrap my ideas, try out many different approaches at reduced effort and cost, and vastly accelerate knowledge production.